dstrnad17/phys798/Linear_Regression_Exercise.md

 The linear regression exercise script defines three linear models that fit input data to target data using a least squares loss loss function.
 All three models are implemented using Facebook developed Pytorch package in python.
+Model solutions were compared to solution calculated using matrix inversion to evaluate model performance

+Data used to test the models was created using numpys rand() function to define an X value as well as an random offset.
+Y was calculated by added the offset to the random X. Both X and Y were converted to tensors to make them compatable with

 ![](Linear_Regression_Exercise.png)